Naturhistoriska/BIOinfo-course/README.md

 Accompanying web page from the publisher is here:
 [https://github.com/CSB-book/CSB](https://github.com/CSB-book/CSB).

-A clone of the CSB repository is also present in this repository as a submodule.
-Expect some changes between this local copy and the original site.
+A fork of the CSB repository is also present in this repository as a submodule.
+This submodule (folder) is tracking
+<https://github.com/Naturhistoriska/CSB.git>.
+Expect some changes between this
+local copy and the original [CSB repository](https://github.com/CSB-book/CSB).

 ## First call (2020-09-08):